FreddieFruitSticks/FreddieFruitSticks/README.md

 - 👋 Hi, I’m @FreddieFruitSticks.
 I am a software engineer at TwitchTV (as of this writing 2021) as a member of the video on demand team.
 - 👀 I’m interested in the fundamentals of almost anything.
-I am always working on a side project that will help me understand this complex world of software engineering a little better.
+I enjoy working on a side project that will help me understand this complex world of software a little better.
 - 🌱 I’m currently learning how bitcoin, and blockchain technology in general, functions under the hood.
 I am building my own blockchain, cryptocurrency and a mini blockchain explorer to better understand the fundamentals of the blockchain ecosystem.
 This is for interest and educational purposes only.
 - 📫 How to reach me: freddieodonnell[at]gmail[dot]com